Near-Optimal Private Linear Regression via Iterative Hessian Mixing

 \section{Differential Privacy via Gaussian Sketches}

-The tightest characterization of the privacy guarantees obtained by using the Gaussian sketch was established by \citet{lev2025gaussianmix}, and was derived by analyzing them via \RenyiDP \citep{mironov2017renyi}. \algorithmref{alg:gauss_mix_full} and \propositionref{prop:Privacy_GaussianMixing} provide a characterization of a mechanism that uses these sketches for providing differential privacy, together with their privacy guarantees.
+The tightest characterization of the privacy guarantees obtained by using the Gaussian sketch was established by \citet{lev2025gaussianmix}, and was derived by analyzing them via \RenyiDP \citep{mironov2017renyi}. \algorithmref{alg:gauss_mix_full} and \propositionref{prop:Privacy_GaussianMixing} provide a characterization of a mechanism that uses these sketches for providing differential privacy and their privacy guarantees.

 \begin{prop}[\citep{lev2025gaussianmix}] For any $\delta \in (0, 1)$ and any input matrix \(X \in \reals^{n \times d}\) such that \(\norm{x_i} \leq 1 \) for all $i\in [n]$ the output of \algorithmref{alg:gauss_mix_full} with parameters \(k\geq 1, \ \gamma > \nicefrac{5}{2}, \ \eta > 0\) and $\tau \geq \sqrt{2\log(\nicefrac{3}{\delta})}$ satisfies \((\widetilde{\eps}(\eta, \gamma, k, \delta),\delta)\)-\DP, where